Salivary Glands Long Essays

 Answer:

-Toluidine blue staining Mechanism:
+Toluidine Blue Staining Mechanism:

-• It is an acidophilic, nuclear dye
+• Toluidine Blue Staining is an acidophilic, nuclear dye

-Toluidine blue staining Effects:
+Toluidine Blue Staining Effects:

 • It stains the epithelium surfaces to blue